mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/release-notes/2.2.1/index.md

 ### Flatcar

-New preprovisioned clusters that use flatcar as a base operating system will use the `containerd` as the container runtime.
-Users can update Preprovisioned clusters created with a previous version of `dkp`to use the `containerd` runtime with this release.
+New preprovisioned clusters that use flatcar as a base operating system now use the `containerd` as the container runtime.
+You can update Preprovisioned clusters created with a previous version of `dkp`to use the `containerd` runtime with this release.

 ## Component updates